Are you curious to know more about Belgium UNESCO sites? You’re going to want to check out this list of the best historic sites in Belgium!

-Belgium is brimming over with its medieval cities, each featuring a grand belfry.
-Medieval cities, built between the 11th and 17th centuries, showcase the Roman, Gothic, Renaissance and Baroque styles of architecture.
+Those medieval cities were built between the 11th and 17th centuries, showcasing Roman, Gothic, Renaissance, and Baroque styles of architecture.
 For such a small country, it ranks high on architectural gems.

 Under the category of The Belfries of Belgium and France, one of the 13 sites listed, there are a whopping 33 belfries that have been inscribed.
-They form part of Belgium’s cities architecture, acting as a symbol.
+They form part of Belgium’s cities’ architecture, acting as a symbol.
 Belfries are large towers in the central part of the city representing the influence of a council, or the people, rather than the church.
 They are often decorated ornately reflecting the culture and history of that time.

-Belfry in Ghent
+#1 Belfry in Ghent

 The Belfry of Ghent is one of Belgium’s most beautiful bell towers.
 What makes it extra special is its height.
 At 91 metres, it’s the tallest belfry in the country.
 It also has significant historical value dating back to the Middle Ages.
 The construction began in 1313 and finished in 1380.

 The Belfry of Ghent served many purposes over the centuries.
 It held the town records and acted as the city’s watchtower.
 It still remains the city’s most important and impressive landmark.
-Visit it and you’ll learn about the history.
+Visit it and you’ll learn about its history.
 And the best part, take the elevator to the top for amazing 360 views over the city.

 #2 Belfry in Leuven

 From an architectural and cultural point of view, Leuven is one of the best cities in Flanders to visit.
 It holds two UNESCO World Heritage Sites – the Flemish Béguinages (called Groot Begijnhof) and the Belfry at St. Peter’s Church.

 Located just across Leuven’s iconic Town Hall in Grote Markt, St. Peter’s Church was initially meant to have three towers that would reach 170 metres.
-It would have been the tallest building in the world during the early 1500’s.
+It would have been the tallest building in the world during the early 1500s.
 However, the construction was stopped and today the towers are only slightly taller than the roof of the church.

-Belfry in Mechelen
+#3 Belfry in Mechelen

 The Belfry is at the centre of one of the most legendary tales about this city.
 It’s where the townsfolk got their name as ‘moon extinguishers’.
-In 1687, a resident emerging from a local bar, believed he saw St Rumbold’s Cathedral on fire.
+In 1687, a resident emerging from a local bar believed he saw St Rumbold’s Cathedral on fire.
 Only it was actually the moon shining on the tower.
 He raised the alarm and the residents rushed to take buckets of water to the Cathedral to put out the fire.

-Historic City of Bruges
+#4 Historic City of Bruges

-Grand-Place in Brussels
+#5 Grand-Place in Brussels